Viral Bollywood Photos Of 2019: From Bollywood's Selfie Moment With PM Modi To Taimur's Yoga Picture

 Malaika Arora's Birthday Post For Arjun Kapoor

-After playing hide-and-seek with media for a long time, Malaika Arora finally made her relationship with Arjun Kapoor Insta-official when she wished him on his birthday with this picture.
+After playing hide-and-seek with the media for a long time, Malaika Arora finally made her relationship with Arjun Kapoor Insta-official when she wished him on his birthday with this picture.

-Gauri Khan & Suhana Khan Kissing Shah Rukh Khan On His Cheek
+Gauri Khan & Suhana Khan Kissing Shah Rukh Khan On His Cheeks

-King Khan's better half Gauri made the netizens go 'aww' when she posted this picture of her hubby getting a peck on each of his cheeks by the two ladies.
+King Khan's better-half Gauri made netizens go 'aww' when she posted this picture of her hubby getting a peck on each of his cheeks by the two ladies.

 Ranveer Singh Holding Deepika Padukone's Sandals